 \subsection{Survey systematics}

 In our forward model, we account for both redshift-dependent completeness and the survey geometry.
 Both of these systematic effects can significantly bias the measurements but are hard to model from a periodic simulation box.
 Simulation lightcones allow these effects to be modeled relatively straight-forwardly.
-A third critical systematic effect is fiber collision, but we reserve that discussion for Section~\ref{sec:fiber}.
+A third critical systematic effect is fibre collision, but we reserve that discussion for Section~\ref{sec:fibre}.

-To apply redshift-dependent completeness to our forward model, we compute the density of galaxies generated by the HOD $n_\mathrm{HOD}$, and then run a filtering step where we retain each galaxy with probability $p(z) = n_\mathrm{CMASS}(z)/n_\mathrm{HOD}$.
-This step ensures the resulting number density profile mimics the observation $n_\mathrm{CMASS}(z)$.
-This step is computationally efficient and can trivially exploit parallelization.
+To apply redshift-dependent completeness, we compute the density of galaxies generated by the HOD $n_\mathrm{HOD}$, and then run a filtering step where we retain each galaxy with probability $p(z) = n_\mathrm{data}(z)/n_\mathrm{HOD}$.
+This step ensures the resulting number density profile mimics the observation $n_\mathrm{data}(z)$.
+This step is computationally efficient and can be trivially parallelised.

-Due to the complex geometry of the survey boundaries, any summary statistics measurement on the full survey footprint would suffer additional systematic effects.
+Due to the complex geometry of the survey boundaries and masks, any summary statistics measured on a realistic sample suffers from boundary effects.
 To model such effects in a forward model, ideally one would want to generate a sufficiently large lightcone that would enclose the entire survey footprint.
-Then, one can trivially apply the survey selection functions on the lightcone and obtain the exact same geometry in the model as the data.
+Then, one can simply account for such boundary effects by imposing the survey boundaries and masks on the lightcone mock.
 However, each of our lightcones is only an octant of the sky, approximately half of the CMASS footprint.
 Thus, we cannot directly model the entire set of survey boundaries.
-As a compromise, we propose to trim the data and the lightcone to share identical geometry.
-This approach throws away a fraction of the data but guarantees a believable model of the survey geometry.
+As a compromise, we trim the data and the lightcone to share identical geometry, at the cost of throwing away a fraction of the data.